 Test Check Action 1 Is an error message or code permanently displayed during power up?
 If the IED locks up and displays an error code permanently, go to test 2.
-If the IED prompts for user input, go to test 4.
-If the IED reboots automatically, go to test 5.
-2 Record displayed error, and then remove and re-apply IED auxiliary supply.
-Record whether the same error code is displayed when the IED is rebooted.
-If no error code is displayed, contact the local service centre stating the error code and IED information.
-If the same code is displayed, go to test 3.
+If the IED prompts for user input, go to test 3.
+If the IED reboots automatically, go to test 4.
+2 Record displayed error and re-apply IED supply.
+Record whether the same error code is displayed when the IED is rebooted, then contact the local service centre stating the error code and product details.
+3 The IED displays a message for corrupt settings and prompts for the default values to be restored for the affected settings.
+The power-up tests have detected corrupted IED settings.
+Restore the default settings to allow the power-up to complete, and then reapply the application-specific settings.